 By 2035 the Scottish population aged 75 years and over is projected to increase by 82 per cent (NRS, 2012b).
-Increases are expected in all Council areas but the projected increases varies considerably by area, ranging from a projected increase of 36 per cent in Glasgow City to a projected increase of 146 per cent in West Lothian (as shown in Figure 2.8).
+Increases are expected in all local authority areas but the projected increases varies considerably by area, ranging from a projected increase of 36 per cent in Glasgow City to a projected increase of 146 per cent in West Lothian (as shown in Figure 2.8).

-Figure 2.8: Projected percentage change in population aged 75+ (2010-based), by Council area, 2010-2035
+Figure 2.8: Projected percentage change in population aged 75+ (2010based), by local authority area, 2010-2035